atlp-rwanda/atlp-devpulse-bn/README.md

 ## Introduction

 Pulse is a platform designed to handle ratings for the companies in the **Ed-tech** industries with the its first paying customer being **Andela**.
 It is currently under development using modern web technologies that prioritize speed and security.
-This repo holds the codebase for the backend part of the platform which uses **Graphql, Apollo and mongoDB**.
+This repository holds the codebase for the backend part of the platform which uses **Graphql, Apollo and mongoDB**.

 ## Hosted Link